Getting Things Done - GTD

 avatar

-Commented about 11 years ago Daniel Shaw
+Commented over 11 years ago Daniel Shaw

 I second the importance of doing a daily review, it has a tremendous effect on the productivity that one has during the day, however building the habit of doing in day in - day out is the tough part for me...